PolishedTomato/git-learning/README.md

  git-learning

 Two ways to initialize git repo

-1, create a repo in git.com and use git clone <http url> in the command line git will create a new folder in currently directory ( recommanded)
+1, create a repo in git.com and use git clone <http url> in the command line it will create a new folder in currently directory ( recommanded)

 2, create a remote repo in local then connect to github exising repo
 	1, git init()